ADHD Guide

 How does a digital envelope system work?

-Instead of stuffing cash into physical envelopes, you assign spending limits to digital categories.
-As you log purchases, the system tracks how much is 'left' in each envelope.
-Visual progress bars show when you're getting close to empty.
+Instead of stuffing cash into physical envelopes, you assign spending limits to category worksheets.
+As you log purchases on the page, you track how much is 'left' in each envelope and shade in the progress bar.
+One glance shows how close you are to empty — no counting bills.

 Do I need to use actual cash?

-No. The whole point of a digital system is that it works with debit cards, credit cards, and online purchases — the way most people actually spend money in 2026.
+No. The whole point is that it works with debit cards, credit cards, and online purchases — the way most people actually spend money in 2026.
+You log the spend on paper, not in a wallet full of envelopes.

 What happens when an envelope runs out?

-The progress bar turns red.
+You shade the progress bar to full and the number left hits zero.
 That's your visual cue to pause spending in that category.
-Unlike physical envelopes, you can see the status at a glance without counting bills.
+Unlike physical envelopes, the status is right there on the page without counting anything.

 Is this better than a regular budget for ADHD?

 Envelope-style budgeting works well for ADHD because it's concrete and visual.
-Instead of abstract numbers in a spreadsheet, you see actual progress bars filling up.
-That visual feedback is what ADHD brains respond to.
+Instead of abstract numbers buried in a spreadsheet, you see progress bars you fill in by hand.
+That physical, visual feedback is what ADHD brains respond to — and a designed PDF you print and write on beats an app you have to open and maintain.

 Not ready to buy?